MelvinSnijders/ItemFactory/README.md

 This utility is made for **Spigot 1.13+**, using it in any other version might crash your plugin or server.
 I'm not responsible for any problems occuring when using other versions.
 Do NOT report them.

+### Contributing ###
+If you find any problems or improvements in the code, you are free to create a pull request, I will then look into it as soon as possible.
+If any problems occur, please create an issue.

 ### License ###
 MIT License